 Within a translational framework, Dr. Allan explores the complex relations between risk factors that have been implicated in multiple emotional distress disorders (i.e., transdiagnostic risk factors).
 Examples of such risk factors include anxiety sensitivity (AS; fear of anxious arousal), intolerance of uncertainty (IU; the inability to tolerate the possibility of current and future negative events), and distress tolerance (DT; the perceived ability to tolerate distressing emotions).
 Targeting these and other risk factors independently, and in tandem, Dr. Allan’s research encompasses three interrelated aims: (1) to develop an empirically-based model of transdiagnostic risk factors for emotional distress disorders (2) to design indices of transdiagnostic risk factors across psychometric, behavioral, and neurophysiological units of analysis, and (3) to determine the mechanistic role of transdiagnostic risk factors as brief intervention targets for emotional distress disorders.

-4th year doctoral student
+4th year doctoral student with M.S.

 Ann graduated from Iowa State University Honors College with a B.S. in Psychology with minors in English and Biology.
 At Iowa State, she worked as a research assistant in the Temporal Dynamics: Thinking and Decision Making Lab under Dr. Robert West.
 Along with this, Ann also played a fundamental role in the re-establishment and use of the Neuro Lab within the College of Business under the supervision of Dr. Todd Thornock.
 Ann is currently a fourth year graduate student in the clinical psychology doctoral program at Ohio University.
 Her research interests lie in the etiology, maintenance, and treatment of anxiety disorders, with a concentration on the relations between ERP components, within-person and between-person daily variability, and emotional regulation.

-4th year doctoral student
+5th year doctoral student with M.S.

-4th year doctoral student
+5th year doctoral student with M.S.

-Kate is a fourth year graduate student of the Clinical Program.
+Kate is a fifth year graduate student of the Clinical Program.
 She is interested in the risk factors and factor structure of anxiety disorders and in improvement of treatments for these disorders.
 Kate is currently working on projects that involve brief in-person and computerized treatments targeting transdiagnostic risk factors of anxiety disorders.
 She is interested in implementing ecological momentary assessment and treatment for anxiety and mood disorders.
 In addition, Kate is interested in disentangling common and specific factors of PTSD symptom clusters and in reducing suicidal ideation and behavior in people with PTSD.
 She combines neurophysiological and behavioral measurements in her research.
 In her free time, Kate enjoys having conversations with people, listening to audiobooks, dancing, and travelin

-4th year doctoral student
+5th year doctoral student with M.S.

 Shahrzad graduated from The Florida State University with a B.S. in psychology and two minors in statistics and child development.
 There, she worked as a research assistant for Dr. Christopher Patrick, studying psychopathy, impulse control, and anxiety and mood disorders, and Dr. Jesse Cougle, studying the biological, cognitive and behavioral aspects of anxiety disorders.
-Currently, Shahrzad is a fourth year graduate student in the clinical psychology PhD program at the Ohio University, under the mentorship of Dr. Nicholas Allan.
+Currently, Shahrzad is a fifth year graduate student in the clinical psychology PhD program at the Ohio University, under the mentorship of Dr. Nicholas Allan.
 Her research interests include the etiology, maintenance, and treatment of anxiety and mood disorders in the child/adolescent and adult populations.
 She is particularly interested in neurophysiological investigation, with a concentration on biobehavioral risk factors and their relation to developmental psychopathology.

-2nd year doctoral student
+3rd year doctoral student with M.A.

-Brandon is a second year Clinical Psychology Ph.D. student working in the fear lab.
+Brandon is a third year Clinical Psychology Ph.D. student working in the fear lab.
 As an undergraduate and Master’s student, Brandon focused on cognitive risk factors that predispose individuals to depressive disorders, particularly in the realm of autobiographical memory deficits (i.e., overgeneral memory) at the University at Buffalo.
 He is interested in understanding the shared and unique risk factors for anxiety and depressive disorders, particularly through the use of hierarchical models that incorporate affective and cognitive components to better encapsulate risk for anxiety and depression.
 Additionally, Brandon is interested in further understanding how maladaptive cognitive processes (e.g., rumination and worry) confer risk to psychopathology on a day-to-day basis through the use of methodologies such as ecological momentary assessment or daily diary studies.
 When he is not doing work, Brandon enjoys playing video games, watching sports, and reading books.

-2nd year doctoral student
+3rd year doctoral student with M.A.

 Catherine recently received her M.A. in Clinical Psychology from The College at Brockport – SUNY where she worked with Dr. Janet Gillespie studying depression and resilience qualities.
 She also graduated from the University of Notre Dame with a B.A. in Psychology and English and a minor in Italian Studies.
 At Notre Dame, she worked as a research assistant for Dr. Scott Monroe, studying stress, depression, and personality, and Dr. Anne Simons, studying Cognitive Behavioral Therapy, therapist competence, and client outcome.
-Catherine is a second year graduate student in the clinical psychology PhD program at Ohio University.
+Catherine is a third year graduate student in the clinical psychology PhD program at Ohio University.
 Her research interests include the etiology, treatment, and prevention of mood disorders.
 She is particularly interested in the interplay between grit and the experience of stress and the development of depressive symptoms.
 In her spare time she enjoys reading and practicing yoga.

-Kylee is a first-year psychology major, with a minor in biology.
+Kylee is a fourth-year psychology major, with a minor in biology.
 In the psychology field her interests reside in generalized anxiety disorder as well as stress.
 After graduation she plans to attend graduate school for Occupational Therapy.
 In her free time she loves to dance and do ceramics!

 Social Media Coordinator

-Allie is a second-year student at Ohio University from Painesville, Ohio, currently pursuing a bachelor’s degree in psychology and a minor in Biology.
+Allie is a junior at Ohio University from Painesville, Ohio, currently pursuing a bachelor’s degree in psychology and a minor in Biology.
 She hopes to further her academic career by attending graduate school (Ph.D.) to become a practicing and research-oriented clinical psychologist.
 Allie hopes to specialize in the study of anxiety disorders, especially pertaining to their relations to dysautonomia and other dysfunctions of the nervous system; she has interest in Cognitive-Behavioral Therapy techniques, as well as Mindfulness-Based Intervention for the treatment of such disorders, relative to psychology.
 In her free time, Allie enjoys spending time with her two dachshunds, her sister, and playing video games with her friends

-Christa is a junior at Ohio University with majors in Psychology and Sociology-Criminology as well as a Certificate in Law, Justice, and Culture.
+Christa is a senior at Ohio University with majors in Psychology and Sociology-Criminology as well as a Certificate in Law, Justice, and Culture.
 She will also be pursuing a Certificate in Forensic Studies.
 She is excited to learn more about research and gain experience through the FEAR Lab.
 Her research interests include mood and anxiety disorders as well as the impacts of stress and perfectionism on emotional health and daily functioning.
 She hopes to volunteer at, shadow, and/or intern within a corrections facility in Ohio.
 She plans to attend graduate school for Clinical Psychology.
 One fun fact about Christa is that she was born in Richmond, Virginia.
 She enjoys spending time with her friends and family, being outside, and volunteering with the organizations she is a part of.

-Taylor Whittington is a junior at Ohio University, currently majoring in both Biological Sciences and Psychology with a certificate in LGBTQ studies.
+Taylor Whittington is a senior at Ohio University, currently majoring in both Biological Sciences and Psychology with a certificate in LGBTQ studies.
 Her research interests encompass anything that explores the biological connection and components to mental disorders; specifically, in the FEAR Lab, she enjoys working with EEG during her lab runs.
 Taylor plans on pursuing a doctorate in psychiatry, and eventually starting her own practice of psychiatric counseling with a focus on LGBTQ youth.
 In her free time, Taylor enjoys running and playing / listening to music.